1coderookie/KobraGoNeoInsights/docs/calibration.md

 Make sure that you built and set up the printer correctly and that it's trammed as best as you can.
 **This is the most important and crucial thing, as you'll only be able to get good prints if the hardware itself is set up correctly.**

-This also should be checked if you're using the **Neo** which comes pre-assembled, as you shouldn't rely on the assumption that the manufacturere built everything correctly.
+This also should be checked if you're using the **Neo** which comes pre-assembled, as you shouldn't rely on the assumption that the manufacturer built everything correctly.
 Just to show you *how* important that is, look at the following picture of the y-axis frame of one of my Neos how it came preassembled from the manufacturer.

 ![Neo crooked y-axis](assets/images/axes_y-axis-crooked_web.jpg)